MaxShoshin/ComposeTestEnvironment/README.md

 docker-compose --file testcompose.yml kill docker-compose --file testcompose.yml down --rmi local
 ```
-please specify your docker-compose file.
-Also you should pull images.

 ## Motivation
 Integration tests (or end-to-end) usually need to setup some environment.
 During the era of docker I don't want
 to install any of software on my desktop or have additional shared service with all environment installed.
 So I
 put all necessary environment service in docker-compose file.
 Also I adept of zero configuration approach.
 I.e.
 after `git clone` you should be able to `dotnet test` and on the main branch you should have all passed tests
 without any additional frictions.
 Also I would like to run/debug my tests directly from my favorite IDE.

 The simplest answer - create docker-compose file and start environment before tests doesn't work: